IanFinlayson/exploring-cs/chapter08.md

 numbers we wanted to keep track.
 For instance, imagine you're *teaching* a course and wanted to store all 10 quiz grades from 25 students.
 That would be a lot of variables!

+By the way, notice how the line ends in a `\` character.
+This allows for long lines to be continued without Python thinking that the statement is done.
+Without this, this line of code would be too long to fit on one page!
+Generally super long lines of code are a sign there might be a better way to do something.

 There is a better way of doing this which is to use a **list**.
 A list is a collection of multiple pieces of data that are stored together in